Between Lake and Peaks

 Where History, Nature, and Alpine Lifestyle Meet

-Between the turquoise-blue Lake Zell and the majestic peaks of the Hohe Tauern lies one of the most fascinating places in the Alps: Zell am See.
-People settled here centuries ago, attracted by the sheltered location on the lakeshore and the rich natural resources.
-Over time, the small medieval market town developed into a lively vacation resort that today attracts guests from all over the world.
+Between the turquoise-blue Zell am See and the majestic peaks of the Hohe Tauern lies one of the most fascinating places in the Alps: Zell am See.
+For centuries, people have settled here, drawn by the sheltered lakeside location and the region’s rich natural resources.

-Anyone strolling through the narrow streets of the old town will immediately sense the special charm exuded by the historic facades, cozy cafés and small boutiques.
+Anyone strolling through the narrow streets of the Old Town will immediately sense the special charm exuded by the historic facades, cozy cafés and small boutiques.

 The market square has been the heart of the city for centuries – a place for meetings, festivals and trade.
-Just a few steps away is the legendary Grand Hotel Zell am See which juts out into the lake like a ship and has been a landmark for over 120 years.
+Just a few steps away is the legendary Grand Hotel Zell am Seewhich juts out into the lake like a ship and has been a landmark for over 120 years.

-But Zell am See is much more than just history and architecture.
+But Zell am See is much more than history and architecture.
 Here, nature and leisure merge in a unique way:

 In summer, the lake glistens like a jewel and invites you to swim, sail or stand-up paddle.
 Hiking trails and mountain bike routes lead in all directions – always with breathtaking views of glaciers, forests and alpine meadows.

-In winter, the region is transformed into a paradise for skiers, snowboarders and connoisseurs who love the snow-covered promenade or a ride on the cable car up to the Schmittenhöhe.
+In winter, the region is transformed into a paradise for skiers, snowboarders and connoisseurs who love the snow-covered promenade or a ride on the Cable Car up to the Schmittenhöhe.

 From a Modest Market Village to an International Resort